CenterForDigitalHumanities/aviation-dashboard/documentation/temperature-restrictions.md

 ## Testing Scenarios

-Temperature scenarios are demonstrated in `demo.html`:
+Temperature scenarios are demonstrated in the [demo page](demo.html):

 1. **Extreme Heat** (Scenario 9): Heat Index 108°F → All Restricted
 2. **Cold Weather with Winds** (Scenario 10): 18°F with 22kt winds → Private+ Only (combined)